-Create a safe, cozy bunny burrow for them with plenty of room to stretch, sleep and move around and that can house a litter box.
+Create a safe, cozy bunny burrow for them with plenty of room to stretch, sleep and move around.
+Your burrow should also be able to house a litter box.
 Some pet parents reserve a room just for their rabbits, but if you don’t have that kind of space, consider a spacious indoor rabbit cage.
 Look for one with flat flooring, not exposed wire flooring, which can cause foot pain, deformities and infections, Dr. Malensek says.

 Make your rabbit habitat even more comfy with newspaper or commercial bedding made just for them.
 Bunnies love to dig and bury themselves under bedding and will even nibble on it to reduce stress or boredom.

 Along with fresh water, fresh veggies and a nutritious pelleted diet, house rabbits need plenty of hay to support digestive health and keep their teeth trim.
-Make hay easily accessible in their rabbit habitat with the Kaytee Rollin’ The Hay feeder, which has a spinning dispenser for an interactive way to forage for hay.
+Timothy hay is a popular choice, but you can opt for other varieties like alfalfa, too.
+Place it in their habitat in an area that’s easy for them to access.

-Rabbits can be trained to use the litter box, but be aware that not all commercial litters are appropriate for your house rabbit.
-In fact, some litters, such as clay or softwood litters, can make them sick.
+Rabbits can be trained to use the litter box (more on that below), but be aware rabbit litter is different from cat litter.
+In fact, many commercial litters, such as clay or softwood litters, can make your house rabbit sick.

-Choose a paper-based litter or one made with rabbit-friendly materials, like Oxbow Bene Terra Eco-Straw pelleted wheat straw small animal litter, which is made from compressed high-fiber wheat straw.
+hoose a rabbit litter that’s paper-based or made with other rabbit-friendly materials.
+Oxbow Bene Terra Eco-Straw pelleted wheat straw small animal litter, for example, is made from compressed high-fiber wheat straw.

-Another option is to line the litter box with newspaper and top with hay; just keep in mind you’ll need to change the hay often as your rabbit will eat the hay.
+Another option is to line the litter tray with newspaper and top with hay; just keep in mind you’ll need to change the hay often (because your rabbit will eat the hay).